sjewo/readstata13/README.md

 ### Todo

-* cleanup of Rccp code
+* cleanup of Rcpp code

 ### Test
 Since our attributes differ from foreign::read.dta all.equal and identical report false.
 If you check the values, everything is identical.